madprops/airc/README.md

 ---

-`reset`: Shortcut to `rules default`.

-This empties the rules.
-Making the bot respond with its default personality.
+`reset`: Make the bot respond with its default personality.

 ---